ppietrak/ppietrak.github.com/_posts/2013-03-08-making-pandaboard-usable.md

 Making Pandaboard Build Usable.

-We managed to run Firefox OS on Pandaboard, but there are a lot of problems now - the screen is rotated, mouse cursor is invisible and physical keyboard does not work.
+We've managed to run Firefox OS on Pandaboard, but there is a lot of problems now: the screen is rotated, mouse cursor is invisible and physical keyboard does not work.
 We'll now make patches and fixes (some dirty ones) to make it look and behave better.

 <!--more-->